-What is an ACT score calculator?
+What is an ACT Score Calculator?

 How it Works

-To make your own ACT score calculator, you need the results of two ACT Practice tests taken AFTER you’ve completed the majority of your test prep.
+To use the ACT score calculator, you’ll need the results of two ACT Practice tests taken AFTER completing the majority of your test prep.

-- For example, let’s say on one English Test my raw score was 70/75.
-On the other test it was 72/75.
+- For example, let’s say on one English Test, my raw score was 70/75.
+On the other test, it was 72/75.

-- I convert my two real raw scores and possible scores into composite scores.
-For me, my possible composite scores on the ACT English Test are 31 (68/75), 33 (70/75), 34 (72/75), and 35 (74/75).
+- Finally, I’ll convert my two real raw scores and possible scores into scaled scores.
+In this scenario, my possible scaled scores on the ACT English Test are 31 (68/75), 33 (70/75), 34 (72/75), and 35 (74/75).

-Why it’s Good to Have
+Why It’s Good to Have an ACT Score Calculation

-But here’s where it really comes in handy.
-There is a LONG list of reasons why you might be off your game on test day, even a few that you may not be aware of as you’re testing.
+Another reason that the ACT score calculator really comes in handy?
+For whatever (unlikely) reason, you might be off your game on test day, even if you’re not be aware of it while you’re testing.
 If your results are below your possible range, it’s a red flag that something went wrong that day, and it’s time to sign up to retake the ACT.